 Identify and quantify any potential net loss of environmental values.
 Propose environmental offsets that would counterbalance the remaining loss of environmental values.
-Proposed environmental offsets will be consistent with the requirements set out in any applicable specific-issue offset policies under the framework of the Queensland

-Government's Environmental Offset Policy (2008).
+Proposed environmental offsets will be consistent with the requirements set out in any applicable specific-issue offset policies under the framework of the Queensland Government's Environmental Offset Policy (2008).
 Specific-issue offset policies that will be considered are:

-- Policy for Vegetation Management Offsets, DERM, 2009 - Offsets for Net Benefit to Koalas and Koala Habitat, EPA, 2006.
+- Policy for Vegetation Management Offsets, DERM, 2009 - Mitigation and Compensation for Works or Activities Causing Marine Fish Habitat Loss: Departmental Procedures, Fish Habitat Management Operational Policy, Queensland Department of Primary Industries, FHMOP 005, 2002 - Offsets for Net Benefit to Koalas and Koala Habitat, EPA, 2006 - Queensland Biodiversity Offset Policy, DERM, 2011.

 Propose detailed measures to remove and control the introduction or spread of weeds and feral or pest animals.
 This should include a risk assessment of high biosecurity risk species and their sites, and the development of threat mitigation plans for them, such as clean down and inspections at high risk sites.
 The biosecurity management strategies will include mitigation measures relevant to protecting any potentially affected primary production areas.
 When determining control strategies, reference will be made to the latest Biosecurity Queensland's Annual Pest Distribution Survey data, published biosecurity management strategies, local government pest management plans and any applicable model local laws dealing with locally declared pest plants and animals.
+Develop management strategies to ensure no new marine pests are introduced as a result of the project's activities.
 Include all management measures for pest plants and animals in a biosecurity management plan, which will form part of the project's draft EM plan.